 In the case of wider blockages such as multiple I/O headers mounted side by side on the motherboard, the devices are intended to be used in groups.
 The size of the devices would be chosen to match the height and width of the blockage(s).

-The device(s) will have various shapes, including: Basic vertical wedge shape, more accurately described as a half cone shape, as seen in Fig. 8 (side view sketch) and in Figs. 10.
+The device(s) will have various shapes, including: Basic vertical wedge shape, more accurately described as a half cone shape, as seen in Figure 8 (side view sketch) and in Figure 10 (top view sketch).
 This shape is designed to transition airflow over the top of the blockage.

 Basic blended vertical and horizontal wedge, used to transition airflow over and around a single blockage.
 This shape would more or less come to a point at the leading edge, resembling a cone cut in half from top to bottom and then laid flat, with the pointed end oriented towards the air source, most likely a fan or fans.
 The tail end of the device would not necessarily be rounded like a simple cone, but be a match for the vertical cross section of the blockage itself, and that shape gradually shrinking towards the leading end of the device.